postmanlabs/pmquickstarts/site/pmguides/src/mongodb_atlas_data/mongodb_atlas_data.md

 [public Postman workspace](https://www.postman.com/mongodb-devrel/workspace/mongodb-public/documentation/17898583-25682080-e247-4d25-8e5c-1798461c7db4)
 provided by the MongoDB developer relations team.

 In this article, we will show you how to use Postman to read and write to your MongoDB Atlas cluster.
-You will need to set up your Altas cluster and fork the Postman collection to start using it.
+You will need to set up your Atlas cluster and fork the Postman collection to start using it.

 ### Prerequisites